nbangaru/Math-Notes/README.md

 14. Modules and Galois Theory
 15. Principles of Real Analysis
 16. Metric Spaces and Measure Theory in R^n
-17. Elementary Topology
-18. Advanced Ordinary Differential Equations
+17. Advanced Ordinary Differential Equations
-19. Partial Differential Equations
+18. Partial Differential Equations
+19. Elementary Topology
+20. Analysis on Manifolds
-20. Differential Geometry of Curves and Surfaces
+21. Differential Geometry of Curves and Surfaces